texhex/Euphoria66/README.md

 ## Healthcare

 Our health care system will make sure you are getting healthy again in no time.
-Twenty-two triage cots, twenty sick bays, and ten disease clinics with a team of twelve doctors trained in advanced medical care are ready to help you.
+24 triage cots, 18 sick bays, and 10 disease clinics with a team of twelve doctors trained in advanced medical care are ready to help you.

 ![health](https://github.com/texhex/Euphoria66/raw/master/img/health.png)